Azerbaijan sees increase in prices for precious metals

 By Zeyni Jafarov - Trend:

-Prices for precious metals in Azerbaijan rose on July 1 compared with previous indicators, Trend reports citing data from the Central Bank of Azerbaijan.
+Prices for precious metals in Azerbaijan increased on July 6 compared to the previous indicators, Trend reports citing data from the Central Bank of Azerbaijan.

 |